-This is our all-time favourite rub that we use on everything.
-It’s great on days you just want to slap something on the grill.
-It’s quick to make and you can double, triple or quadruple the recipe so that you only need to make it once and have plenty leftover.
+This all purpose coffee rub is our all-time favorite dry rub that we use on everything.
+It’s earthy, flavorful and great to use on anything you want to quickly cook up on the grill.
+Quick to make – you can double, triple or quadruple the recipe so that you only need to make it once and have plenty leftover.

 Not like coffee, oddly.
 It has a dark earthy flavour combined with a nice balance of garlic and onion notes with a background flavour of cumin.
 The rub is low in sugar and salt so that you don’t get an overly salty or overly sweet result, which won’t overpower your BBQ sauces.
 We added a bit of cayenne for a spicy kick but that is completely optional and can be omitted.